-We show how STZ stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Beverages: Alcoholic industry.
+We show how STZ stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Wineries industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Constellation Brands, Inc., a Fortune 500 company, is an American producer and marketer of beer, wine and spirits.
 Constellation is the largest beer import company in the US, measured by sales, and has the third-largest market share of all major beer suppliers.
 It also has investments in medical and recreational cannabis.
 Based in Victor, New York, Constellation has about 40 facilities and approximately 9,000 employees.
 The company has more than 100 brands in its portfolio.
 Wine brands include Robert Mondavi, Richards Wild Irish Rose, Ravenswood Winery, Wild Horse Winery, Clos du Bois, Franciscan Estates, Kim Crawford, Meiomi, Mark West, Ruffino, and The Prisoner.
 Constellation's beer portfolio includes imported brands such as Corona, Modelo Especial, Negra Modelo, and Pacífico, as well as American craft beer producer Funky Buddha.
 Spirits brands include Svedka Vodka, Casa Noble Tequila and High West Whiskey, Nelson's Green Brier Tennessee Whiskey.

 Many of the following risk metrics are standardized and transformed into quantitative factors in institutional-level risk models.